anvaka/an/README.md

 4. Edit `*.html` file to include `ui-bootstrap-custom-tpls-*.js` file;
 5. Edit `*.js` file to include 'ui.bootstrap' as a dependency of your main module.

-Things get even worse when you want to update typeahead directive, or decide you need typeahead plus something else.
+Things get worse when you want to update typeahead directive, or decide that you need typeahead plus something else.
 Maybe I'm missing something and there is an easier way to get this done?
 Please let me know.

 # "New" workflow